We need great doctors in this world, but passing the MCAT is no easy task. AAMC designed it so that it takes a daunting 7h and 30 minutes.

-The emphasis here is on key topics and concepts you’re most likely to encounter in the real world test.
+The emphasis here is on key topics and concepts you will most likely to encounter in the real-world test.
 There’s a lot of repetition in the books, but they are designed in that way with a purpose in mind.

-They allow you to jog your memory and practice over and over again until you memorized the most important concepts.
+They allow you to jog your memory and practice repeatedly until you memorized the most important concepts.

 The Kaplan MCAT books are highly recommended as they are more concise and don’t bore you with unnecessary details.
 You will get to me the gist of it which makes your study plan much more enjoyable.

 Magoosh is a new kid on the block when it comes to the MCAT prep.
-The company started in 2009 with an idea to make test preparation more affordable for students through a variety of online resources.
+The company started in 2009 with the idea of making test preparation more affordable for students through a variety of online resources.
 Now you don’t have pockets deep enough to pay for a premium course.

 This, however, doesn’t mean that their materials are of low quality.
 Quite on the contrary, Magoosh has an effective MCAT preparation system based entirely on self-preparation.

 Because of the self-paced formula of the course, of course, as a student, you will need much more self-discipline to go through the materials on your own.
-It’s not easy to prepare for a 7 1/2 hour exam entirely on your own, but if that’s a necessity Magoosh will have you covered.
+It’s not easy to prepare for a 7.5-hour exam entirely on your own, but if that’s a necessity Magoosh will have you covered.